airladon/ThisIGet/src/content/Math/Geometry_1/Polygon/examples/base/content.md

 <hintLow>[Answer]
 Each external angle is a [[supplementary angle]]((qr,'Math/Geometry_1/AngleGroups/base/Supplementary',#00756F)).

-Therefore the sum of the external angles, is a sum of all the supplementary angles of each internal angle.
+Therefore the sum of the external angles is a sum of all the supplementary angles of each internal angle.

 If we call the internal angles in this shape $$\color{r}a$$, $$\color{r}b$$, $$\color{r}c$$, $$\color{r}d$$ and $$\color{r}e$$, then we can say the external angle sum is: